Stimulus check: How the first payment's fine print on income limit, eligibility could affect the next

-Congress could still pass a second stimulus payment of up to $1,200 for qualifying Americans, but talks for a new economic relief package are currently at a standstill and are complicated by a series of executive actions of questionable legality signed by President Donald Trump on Saturday.
+Washington lawmakers might still pass a second direct payment of up to $1,200 for eligible Americans.
+While talks for a new economic relief package are currently stalled, there's clear indication that leaders believe another rescue package can coexist with a series of executive actions signed by President Donald Trump last weekend.

-"If we can get a fair deal, we're willing to do it this week," Treasury Secretary Steven Mnuchin said on Monday, signaling that an agreement is still possible.
+"There are things that we'd still like to do with additional legislation," Treasury Secretary Steven Mnuchin said on Fox Business Wednesday.

-If a final deal becomes law, we can look at the first round of stimulus checks to glean some clues as to how long it will take for payments to arrive, whether it will be taxable on your 2020 return, who qualifies and what your rights are with regard to the money.
-The GOP-backed HEALS Act borrowed from the CARES Act guidelines for a new direct payment, so they could be similarly structured and sent out faster than last time.
+If you're wondering whether a second stimulus check would be taxable, who will qualify and what your rights to receive the money would be, we can look at the first round of stimulus payments for some clues.
+The Republicans' HEALS Act used the CARES Act parameters for a new direct payment, so they could be similarly structured, but go out faster than last time.

-If you were expecting to get the first stimulus check but never did, now's the time to use the free IRS tracking tool to find it.
-You can also report a missing payment to the federal agency.

-Now, let's take a look at everything we currently know about the status of both the first and second stimulus payments.
-This post was recently updated.
+Below, we detail what we currently know about both the first and second stimulus payments.
+And by the way, you can try the free IRS tracking tool or report a missing payment if you're still waiting for that first check, because you should have already gotten that payment if you qualified unless there is a problem.
+This story updates frequently with new information.

 Will you be taxed on your stimulus check?
 What are your rights?